 Insistent Terminology: She wrote a letter to the White House in which she said "let's put arsenic in President Bartlet's drinking water and see if he delegates responsibility to the World Bank then" (on the subject of water safety).
 Bartlet decides that the fact that she called him President Bartlet shows class.

 Photographic Memory: She's able to quote back market figures exactly several minutes and some emotional turmoil after hearing them.
 This is one of the several reasons that Bartlet decides to hire her after all.

 Refusal of the Call: Literally.
 She hangs up on Charlie and then closes the door in his face because she doesn't want to work for the White House again.

-Speaker Of The House Jeff Haffley (Republican) (Steven Culp)
+Speaker Of The House Jeff Haffley (R) (Steven Culp)